 While LYBUNT and SYBUNT segments will already be built in to your reporting functionality, saved segments let you filter even more within these groups.
 Saved segments allow you to organize donors into customized groups based on any combination of their total and recurring contribution history, tags you've added, and contact details.
 You can use these segments to generate reports of donor data.
 Segmenting your contacts will also help you send the right messages to the right people, allowing you to increase overall engagement and offer elevated donor stewardship (more on this below!).

 3. Targeted messages 📪

 Once you save your LYBUNT and SYBUNT segments, you can steward them through targeted messaging.
-With Givebutter, your donor management software, Track, is synced with your marketing automation platform, Engage, to create a better donor experience.
+When you create a free Givebutter account, your CRM is synced directly with Givebutter’s built-in marketing automation platform to create a better donor experience.